April Reading Wrap-Up 2019

-I love a historical book from time to time and this book was killer – excuse the pun.
+I love a historical non-fiction book from time to time and this book was killer.
+Excuse the pun.
 This book is all about the five women supposedly killed by Jack the Ripper.
-It is not a book about Jack the Ripper at all, in fact, you barely hear about their gruesome murders instead you learn all about their lives from where their parents met up to every street they ever lived on.
+It is not a book about Jack the Ripper at all, in fact, you barely hear about their gruesome murders.
+Instead, you learn all about their lives from where their parents met up to every street they ever lived on.
 It is so in-depth and arresting that I looked forward to listening to the book every time I put my headphones on.
 Fantastic read!

 My Year of Rest and Relaxation by Ottessha Moshfegh

 Another one of my New York book benders.
 I’ve been seeing this book around for a while and I was always interested in the unique artistic cover.
 The cover really has very little to do with the book which is about a New York rich girl who decides, after losing both of her parents in quick succession, to spend a year hibernating.
-Literally sleeping and ordering take-out for a year.
-But a friend of her’s, who is very dysfunctional, keeps interrupting.
-A literary piece of work which you wonder why you enjoy but undeniably do.
+Literally slept and ordered take-out for a year.
+But a friend of hers, who is very dysfunctional, keeps interrupting.
+A literary piece of work that you wonder why you enjoy but undeniably do.
 And the ending destroyed me.

 Just Eat It by Laura Thomas PhD

 Got to admit, I found this book a bit of a drag.
-I was hoping it would be a good insight into foods and health and encouraging you to love yourself but it was just too scientific and dull to be interesting for the everyday consumer.
+I was hoping it would be a good insight into foods and health.
+And it encourages you to love yourself but it was just too scientific and dull to be interesting for the everyday consumer.

 the mermaid’s voice returns in this one by Amanda Lovelace